Zuowanglun

 The Zuowanglun or Zuowang lun is a Taoist meditative text that was written by the Shangqing School patriarch Sima Chengzhen (647–735).
-Taoism incorporated many Buddhist practices during the Tang dynasty (618–907), and the Zuowanglun combined meditation techniques from Taoism (e.g., 坐忘 zuòwàng "sitting forgetting", and 觀 guān "observation"), Buddhism (śamatha "calm abiding", and vipaśyanā "insight") and Confucian concept (正心誠意).
+During the Tang dynasty (618-907) Taoism incorporated many different practices for example reinterpreting the imported Buddhist practices from India with culturally accepted and trusted terminology, rites and rituals reshaping the face of this philosophy to be introduced and accepted by East Asia.
+The Zuowanglun combined meditation techniques from Taoism (e.g., 坐忘 zuòwàng "sitting forgetting", and 觀 guān "observation"), Buddhism (śamatha "calm abiding", and vipaśyanā "insight") and the Confucian concept (正心誠意).